 - Loose folds of skin around the face and neck can lead to skin infections and eye problems

-- Hip dysplasia (abnormality of the hip joints causing pain and disability) breed mean score 14.1 (parents should be lower)
+- Hip dysplasia breed 5 year mean score 12.2 (parents should be lower)

 DNA Tests Available